dailystory/docs/articles/emails/index.md

 ![Set from address](https://docs.dailystory.com/articles/emails/emails-15.gif "Set from address")

+> You can also type or paste in the email address too.

-Use **Preview** to optionally write content shown when the email is previewed in your recipients inbox.
+Use **Preview** to optionally write content shown when the email is previewed in your recipient's inbox.
 This enables you to control exactly what is seen when someone is previewing your email in their inbox.
 The preview may contain emojis and personalization tags or script.

-Once the required fields (Name, Subject and From) are completed, click the "Create Email" button and the new email is created.
+Once the required fields (Name, Subject and From) are complete, click the "Create Email" to create the new email.

-Next, you can either edit the HTML of the email or use the Email Designer to build a new email.
+Next, you can either <a href="#edit-html">edit the HTML</a> of the email or use the <a href="#email-designer">Email Designer</a> to build a new email.

 ## Edit an Email's Settings<a name="edit-an-email"></a>
 When an email is selected from the All Emails list, the default action is to navigate to the Email Designer.